crusoexia/FEE-weekly/conquer-command-line/conquer-command-line.md

 ===

-## But...
-WHY?
+## Wait...
+But WHY?

-The things you show us looks ancient, the learning curve is steep, and we already have _IDEs_, why should I bother with them?
+It looks ancient, the learning curve is steep, we already have _VS Code_(or whatever), why should I bother with any other?

 ===

-__Benefits__
+Nothing but __Powerful__(and Playful)

-* Summon, instead of seeking in the jungle
+* Summoning, instead of exploring in the jungle.
-* Declarative, what you think is what you get
-* Consistent control/communication method across programs
-* Unbelievable customizability
+* Command with _Mind_, no more redundant actions.
+* One pattern learnd, used anywhere.
+* Optimized only for your own taste.
-* Automation
+* Boost by Automation & Composition.

 ===

-_CLI_ is another way(and the original way) of communication with the computer, there are tools can vastly boost this communication with accuracy and efficiency.
+Once you master these tools, you will find yourself stand at another latitude of __Productivity__ and __Fun__.

+For myself, looking at the computer dancing with my mind, loyally working on what I asked is a pure part of joy.
+This feeling is GOOD.

 ===